vadukia2/Projects-in-Python/Moving Average Strategy.md

 ###### **Purpose of the code**
-The Code compares the performance of Moving Average strategy with the Buy and hold strategy on any stock price with a ticker.
+The Code compares the performance of the Moving Average Strategies with the Buy and Hold strategy on any stock price with a ticker.

 ######## **Conclusion**
 Using these few lines of code, one can estimate the performance of the moving average strategy compared to the traditional buy and hold strategy for any stock out there.